Last updated: February 2026

 | 700 - 1,000 sq ft | 18,000 BTU (1.5 Ton) | Central / Multi-Zone |

-Can I use a portable AC for a large room?
+Can I use this for a server room?